Boosting Sparsity in Graph Decompositions with QAOA Sampling: Introduction

-In this paper, we explore the use of quantum optimisation to solve a subproblem within a heuristic algorithm designed to solve a combinatorial problem.
-In short, the mathematical problem consists of decomposing a weighted graph into a small collection of graph matchings (subgraphs where no two edges share a common node), and it is a generalisation of the Birkhoff Decomposition problem for bipartite graphs \cite{brualdi1982notes,durkovic2017birkhoff}.
-The Birkhoff Decomposition problem is known to be NP-hard when the objective is to find decompositions with the minimum number of matchings \cite{dufosse2016notes}.
-Notably, the problem can be computationally challenging for classical algorithms, even for graphs with just 10 nodes \cite{koch2025quantumoptimizationbenchmarklibrary}.
+In this paper, we use quantum optimisation to solve a key subroutine within a heuristic algorithm for a graph decomposition problem.
+Specifically, we aim to decompose a weighted graph into as few matchings as possible (subgraphs where no two edges share a node).
+This problem generalises the Birkhoff decomposition problem from bipartite graphs to arbitrary graphs \cite{brualdi1982notes,durkovic2017birkhoff}.
+Minimising the number of matchings in such decompositions is NP-hard for bipartite graphs \cite{dufosse2016notes}, and even state-of-the-art classical algorithms struggle on instances with as few as 10 nodes \cite{koch2025quantumoptimizationbenchmarklibrary}.